Growth from customer retention

 Growing your business does not always mean new customers.
 If you focus all of your efforts on finding new customers, there is a danger that the current customers might not hang around for very long.
 If you can get a few more customers to spend again that can unlock huge growth within your business and increase your profits by up to 125%.

 Increasing your customer retention can make a huge difference to your financial performance.
-Here are some of the most regularly referenced statistics about customer retention.
+Here are some of the most regularly referenced statistics about how amazing customer retention can be for your business.

 COSTS – “It takes five times more to acquire a new customer than is does to retain an existing one” (Forrester Research)